Samwindheim/finance-lab-project/README.md

 ## Overview

 This project is a pipeline designed to extract information about underwriters and guarantors from financial PDF documents.
-It leverages a two-stage process involving precise table extraction using `PyMuPDF` and advanced data structuring using OpenAI's `gpt-5-mini` model.
+It leverages a two-stage process involving precise, context-aware table extraction using `PyMuPDF` and advanced data structuring using OpenAI's `gpt-5-mini` model.

 The primary goal is to convert unstructured tables within PDFs into a clean, validated, and structured JSON format.